top of page

 MSW, LCSW

-As a therapist I bring creativity, curiosity and sincerity to all of my sessions.
+As a therapist I bring creativity, compassion, curiosity and sincerity to all of my sessions.
+I pride myself in providing quality attuned care.
+I have over 20 years of experience serving others.

 DSC_0170-3c.jpg